 There are four types of skin infection:

 Some skin infections require medical treatment.
-People can manage others with over-the-counter solutions or home remedies.
+People can manage others with over-the-counter (OTC) solutions or home remedies.
 Read on to learn more about common skin infections.

 This common bacterial skin infection occurs when bacteria infect the deep layers of skin and nearby tissues.

-Cellulitis can lead to serious complications, and receiving treatment early is important.
+Cellulitis can lead to serious complications, and receiving early treatment is important.

 Cellulitis can develop anywhere on the body.
 In children, it commonly affects the face, and in adults, it often appears on the lower legs.